tbohlen/fibers/README.md

 ###MAKING RIGID BODIES IN MAPS

-There are two main types of rigid bodies at the moment.
+There are a number of special objects that you can create from tiled.
+Here's a rough outline of how to make them.

 Platforms must have "Platform" as their type and the following Name:Value pairs in the object properties:
 * rigidBody:static
 * shape:rectangle

-Chains (or buildable rectangles) must have "Chain" as their type and the following Name:Value pairs in the object properties:
+Tools must have "Tool" as their type.
+Each tool can be associated with one other object in the scene.
+When intersecting with the tool, the player can build the other object up and down.
+For now, instead of making the other object yourself, you simply have to tell the Tool how to make it.
 * initHeight:<<integer in pixels>>
 * maxHeight:<<integer in pixels>>
 * minHeight:<<integer in pixels>>
 * rotation:<<number in radians>>
 * width:<<integer in pixels>>
+* isBuildable:<<true or false>>
+* isClimbable:<<true or false>>
+* prebuilt:false

 Checkpoints must have "Checkpoint" as their type and the following Name:Value pairs in the object properties:
 * checkpointName:<<some identifying string>>